 Hashimoto’s thyroiditis develops gradually over several years, causing progressive thyroid damage.
 The patient’s levels of thyroid hormones gradually decrease.

-The signs and symptoms of Hashimoto’s disease overlap with other types of hypothyroidism.
+The signs and symptoms of Hashimoto’s thyroiditis overlap with other types of hypothyroidism.

 - Abnormal sensitivity to cold temperatures